LukeeSucks/SquadCommunityBot/README.md

 The Squad Community Bot offers the following features:

-- Vehicle Stats (A highly detailed description of every vehicle in the game including hitbixes for armoured vehicles).
+- Vehicle Stats (A highly detailed description of every vehicle in the game including hitboxes for armoured vehicles).
 - Map Help (An image containing details of selected layer for example vehicles and their counts, spawn times, tickets, playing teams and the map with its capture points of available).
 - Faction Stats (Detailed information on your selected faction containing information such as roles, weapons, vehicles and an image of the faction itself).
 - Icon Legend (A sheet of all icons and what they are to allow new players to understand and mark correctly on the map).